Chunjee/graphicsearch.ahk/documentation.md

 > GraphicsSearch queries as strings.
 Can be multiple queries separated by `|`

 #### [screenshot:=1] (boolean)
-> if the value is 1, a new capture of the screen will be used; else it will use the last capture
+> If the value is 1, a new capture of the screen will be used; else it will use the last capture

 #### [findall:=1] (boolean)
-> if the value is 1, graphicsearch will find all matches. for 0, only return one match
+> If the value is 1, graphicsearch will find all matches. for 0, only return one match

-#### [joinqueries:=1] (boolean)
+#### [joinqueries:=0] (boolean)
-> if the value is 1, Join all GraphicsSearch queries for combination lookup
+> If the value is 1, search each query in succession.
+Queries must be in close proximity (characters in a string)

 #### [offsetx:=20, offsety:=10] (number)
-> Set the Max offset for combination lookup
+> The max offset for joinqueries search

 ### Return